This article has links to products and services we recommend, which we may make a commission from.

 Durian MoonCake and Stuffed Pastries

 In Vietnam, you will find soft durian cakes made with egg called Bánh Dau Xanh Trung or Bánh Pia.
 These soft eggy cakes are deliciously sweet and filled with durian paste.

-If the durian taste is not bearable to you, know that you are not alone.
-Durian is the only fruit that is banned by airports, hotels and many public transportation spaces.
+If the taste of durian is not bearable to you, know that you are not alone.
+Durian is the only fruit that is banned by airports, hotels, and many public transportation spaces across Southeast Asia.